edvisor-io/web-client-e2e/README.md

 given context.
 For example, 'changePipelineStatusRelativeOption' is an option that only appears when a dropdown is present.

+##### Shared files

+Static methods in `widgets.js` interact with the page. pageObject files provide a layer of abstraction and so spec files don't directly invoke static widget methods.
+Instead, spec files may invoke pageObject prototypal methods which in turn call static widget methods.

 ## What you need to get started 🐣

 In addition to the web-client-e2e, you'll need other repos.